timegridio/dockerfiles/README.md

 > Estimated time: just seconds

-    # docker run -p8000:8000 -v ~/timegrid/:/var/www/timegrid timegrid:latest
+    $ sudo docker run -p8000:8000 -v ~/timegrid/:/var/www/timegrid timegrid:latest

 Change `~/timegrid/` to your timegrid codebase path in your host machine.

+Note that this shell will be kept busy for the time the container is up.

-You should be ready to browse `http://localhost:8000` with your fresh timegrid install.
+You should be now ready to browse `http://localhost:8000` from your host machine browser and meet your fresh timegrid install.

 ## Running tests in your container

 > Estimated time: a few minutes

-    # docker ps
+    $ sudo docker ps

 Grab the running `CONTAINER_ID` and replace it in:

-    # docker exec -it CONTAINER_ID bash
+    $ sudo docker exec -it -u=$(whoami) CONTAINER_ID bash

-Once you are logged-in, run the tests:
+Once you are logged-in into the container, run the tests:

     $ phpunit

+## Starting the webserver

+From inside the container shell:

+    $ php artisan serve --host 0.0.0.0

 ## Stopping the container

+From any new shell

-    # docker stop CONTAINER_ID
+    $ sudo docker stop CONTAINER_ID

 ## Authors